ryanvilbrandt/comic_git/README.md

 4. Add folders in `your_content/comics` for each comic page you want to upload.
 5. Commit your changes and push to GitHub.

-More detailed setup instructions can be found on the [wiki](https://github.com/ryanvilbrandt/comic_git/wiki).
+More detailed setup instructions can be found at the [comic_git documentation](https://comic-git.gitbook.io/documentation).

 If you have questions, comments, or difficulties with comic_git, please join our discord at <https://discord.gg/zmdHGXB> and we'll be happy to help you out!